canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

 routines (ISRs) to specific processor cores in a computer system.
 In a real-time system, having IRQ affinity properly set up becomes crucial for improved performance and responsiveness.
-By tuning IRQ affinity, you allocate specific interrupts to particular CPU cores, preventing interruptions from being handled by multiple cores simultaneously.
+By tuning IRQ affinity, you dedicate specific interrupts to particular CPU cores, preventing interruptions from being handled by multiple cores simultaneously.
 This enhances efficiency, reduces latency, and ensures more predictable and consistent processing times for time-sensitive tasks in